PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 You can use `needs-flow-configs <https://sphinx-needs.readthedocs.io/en/latest/configuration.html#needs-flow-configs>`_ to change repesentation in needflow.
-You can use `needs-render-context <needs-render-context>`_ to extend the data available in needarch and needuml.
+You can use `needs-render-context`_ to extend the data available in needarch and needuml.

-Needflow expects to get `plantuml deployment-diagram <plantuml deployment-diagram>`_ elements as representation.
+Needflow expects to get `plantuml deployment-diagram`_ elements as representation.
 With `flow() <https://sphinx-needs.readthedocs.io/en/latest/directives/needuml.html#flow-id>`_
 you can get this repesentation even in needarch and needuml.

 Visial representation of UML Ports in Sphinx-Needs
 ==================================================